Aaron-M-R/Budget/README.md

 ## Instructions
 First, make sure you have cloned this respository (titled Budget).
-Then, add a spreadsheet of your spending as an excel workbook to this repo.
+Then, add a spreadsheet of your spending as an excel workbook to the 'Data' folder in this repository.
 The columns of the spreadsheet should be in the following order: date, status, type, check number, description, withdrawal, deposit, running balance.

 <img src="Images/original_workbook" width=350></img>